 Paraeducators may work with individual students, small groups, large groups, or the total classroom.
 There is no specified ratio of paraeducator to students.
-However, in settings where the students are younger and/or have serious or involved needs, the ratio of paraeducator to students may be decreased.
+However, in settings where the students have serious or involved needs, the ratio of paraeducator to students may be decreased.